chipsalliance/synlig/README.md

 ### Build required binaries

 You can build all required binaries using the provided `build_binaries.sh` script.
-This script will build Surelog, Yosys and Synlig, and place them in the `image` folder.
+This script will build Surelog, Yosys and Synlig, and place them in the `out` directory.
 You need to add this folder to your `PATH` variable to ensure you are using correct versions of the binaries.

 <!-- name="build-binaries" -->